 One of the best things about applying for a job as an Administrative Assistant is that almost all companies of a certain size will have admin that needs to be done.
 Hiring managers usually don’t ask for formal qualifications for entry into the role, however they will want to see that your organisation and communication skills are to a high standard.

 Roles in administration are wide-ranging and are often the glue that holds an organisation together.
-The type of admin role you choose may be dependent on the level of responsibility you want to have – some admin jobs are highly specialised focussing on only a few specific tasks whereas others now can be very broad, including tasks such as handling HR functions and managing budgets.
+The type of admin role you choose may be dependent on the level of responsibility you want to have – some admin jobs are highly specialised focusing on only a few specific tasks, whereas others can be very broad, including tasks such as handling HR functions and managing budgets.